 The Faculty of Engineering is one of the two founding faculties of The University of Hong Kong when it was first established in 1912.
 It is one of the largest comprehensive engineering faculties in Hong Kong.
 It encompasses most if not all disciplines of engineering and has a strong tradition of research in both traditional and novel areas.
 The Faculty has five departments: Civil Engineering, Computer Science, Electrical and Electronic Engineering, Industrial and Manufacturing Systems Engineering, and Mechanical Engineering.

 The Faculty not only focuses on basic research, but is also strongly committed to applied research of professional and practical importance; many projects are conducted across disciplines and in collaboration with local and overseas institutions, industrial enterprises, government and other public bodies.
-There are nine Research Centres and one Institute in the Faculty, the research activities of which offer ample opportunities for collaboration between town and gown.
 More information about the Faculty of Engineering can be found at http://engg.hku.hk/.